alanb1501/balasuar.github.com/source/_posts/2013-02-19-how-to-land-a-job-working-with-me.markdown

 ##### Protip: If you vocalize your decisions before hand, I'll help steer you to the right solution

+In engineering classes, we would be graded less on the right answer, and more on the process.
+If you show you work, and how you arrived to your solution, you would be given enough credit to pass the assignment, regardless of the solution.
+That holds true here.
+If you show me how you think, I'll show you how we work together to solve a problem.

+#### How do you approach problem solving?

+Engineering in a nutshell is about taking big problems and breaking them up into smaller problems, and applying learned knowledge to solve these smaller problems.
+Software engineering is no different.
+I'm not too much of a stickler on how people approach problem solving, but there are a few red flags that stick out.

+##### Being Quiet
+I prefer working with people whom I can bounce ideas off of.
+If you are a quiet thinker, that might work for other organizations, but not for me.
+Tell me what you are thinking.

+##### Premature Optimization
+This is usually a learned skill, but it's worth knowing.
+If you are more senior, I expect you to know this.
+If you don't that's troubling.

+##### Overly Complex Solutions
+I'm not too smart, so the chances of me asking you to come up with a successor to PageRank is unlikely.
+No PhD dissertations please.

+##### Combativeness
+Look, white board coding isn't the most fun, and there are people who are struggle with it, yet are good developers.
+Still, as engineers, we've gone through this shared pain, so bitching about it, and being argumentative isn't going to win you any points (thoughtful discourse *might*).

 #### What is your knowledge of algorithms, data structures, and other CS topics?

 From the simple solution, I then start asking harder and harder questions.
 Again helping the candidate reach the right solution.
 This is where you find out what the candidate knows.
 I expect a basic level of understanding for data structures: